Comparisons12 min read

 Basecamp

-Basecamp has a philosophy, and it doesn't care if you disagree with it.
+Basecamp has a strong philosophy, and it doesn't care if you disagree with it.
 The company (37signals) has always believed that most project management tools are overbuilt, anxiety-inducing, and ultimately counterproductive.
-So Basecamp is intentionally simple.
-That's not a bug — it's the whole point.
+So Basecamp is intentionally simple — and that's by design, not a limitation.

-Look, I managed a content and marketing team on Basecamp for four months.
+I managed a content and marketing team on Basecamp for four months.
 The onboarding took about 20 minutes.
 Total.
-No joke.
+No exaggeration.
 People who had never used project management software before were posting updates and completing tasks within an hour of getting invited.
 Try pulling that off with ClickUp.

 Key Features